COMMUNITY SERVICE AWARDS PROGRAM (SCAP)

 Award recipients and a guest will be invited to the awards luncheon ceremony.
 The event will be announced to the MCAA membership and correctional employees in general.
 The President of MCAA or designee will serve as the official host.

 The recipients will receive an award for their service to the community.
-Any cash awards will be given to the volunteer organization or activity and not award recipients.
+Any cash awards will be given to the volunteer organization or activity and not to award recipients.

 The awards will be presented periodically as determined by the Committee and the banquet will be held in the spring following the announcement period.